 - Cut vegetables: Shred napa cabbage and carrot and put them in a large bowl.

-- Add salt: Add salt, massage them and leave it for 10 minutes.
-The water containing in the vegetables comes out after some time.
+- Add salt: Add salt, massage them, and leave it for 10 minutes.
+The water contained in the vegetables comes out after some time.
 Doing this step before seasoning prevents the salad from becoming watery.

-- Remove the water: Squeeze the vegetables and drain the water.
+- Remove the excess liquid: Squeeze the vegetables and drain the water.

 - Add seasonings: Add mayonnaise and vinegar, and toss them together.